Naveen-Kumar-12/cloudformation/README.md

 Publish artifacts to S3

 Source – **/*.json
-Destination – bucketname/foldername  format (The plugin accepts bucketname followed by absolute path to the folder in which the build output has to be archived)
+Destination – bucketname/foldername  format (The plugin accepts bucketname followed by absolute path to the folder in which the build output has to be stored.)
 Storage Class – Standard
 Bucket Region – Depending on your bucket’s region.
 Manage artifacts – true  (This would ensure the S3 Plugin manages and keeps the build outputs as per the Jenkins archival policy)